Home

 All about Basalt and Borolanite Properties

 Know all about Basalt and Borolanite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt and Borolanite belong to Igneous Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Borolanite is Granular.
 Basalt appears Dull and Soft and Borolanite appears Banded and Foilated.
-The luster of Basalt is not available while that of Borolanite is greasy to dull.
+The luster of Basalt is while that of Borolanite is greasy to dull.
 Basalt is available in black, brown, light to dark grey colors whereas Borolanite is available in brown, buff, cream, green, grey, pink, white colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Borolanite are cemetery markers.

 Compare Igneous Rocks